 Tip 1: Secure Your Belongings.

+So, how do you protect your home during a remodelling?
 Protecting your belongings does a few things.
 It keeps them out of reach from potential thieves and it protects them from the dust or damage that might have occurred during the home renovation project.
 Here are three options that you can use to secure your belongings.

 Tip 2: Home security.